Vietnam.vn - Nền tảng quảng bá Việt Nam

 The world rice market has yet to show any signs of cooling down.
 (Source: Vietnam Agriculture Newspaper)

 Rising rice prices have prompted Indian farmers to expand their cultivation areas.
-Data from the Indian Ministry of Agriculture showed on September 1 that rice cultivation in India increased 3.7% year-on-year to 39.8 million hectares.
+Data from the Indian Ministry of Agriculture on September 1 showed that rice cultivation in India increased 3.7% compared to the same period last year to 39.8 million hectares.

 Growing more rice in the world's second-largest rice producer and consumer could ease concerns about the country's rice supply.